Former Senator, Deputy Speaker, and MLA

 Hubley was appointed to the Senate of Canada on March 8, 2001, by Governor-General Adrienne Clarkson on the recommendation of Prime Minister Jean Chretien.
 As a Senator, she served in various capacities, including:

 - Deputy Leader of the Senate Liberals from Nov.
 15, 2016, to June 28, 2017;

 - Deputy Whip of the Senate Liberals from December 2005 to November 2016;

-She retired from the Senate after 16 years on her 75th birthday in 2017.
-Hubley remains active in her community, in her church and with her family, and, in her free time, plays the fiddle and paints.
+She retired from the Senate of Canada after 16 years on her 75th birthday in 2017.
+Hubley remains active in her community, in her church, with her family, and, in her free time, plays the fiddle and paints.
 She resides in Kensington, PEI.